ethereum/go-ethereum/docs/_dapp/native-accounts.md

 Assuming an instance of an [`accounts.Manager`][accounts-manager] called `am` exists, a new account can be created to sign transactions using [`NewAccount`][new-account].
-Creating transactions is out of scope on this page so instead a random [`common.Hash`][common-hash] will be signed instead.
+Creating transactions is out of scope for this page so instead a random [`common.Hash`][common-hash] will be signed instead.
+For information on creating transactions in Go native applications see the [Go API page](/docs/dapp/native).

 ```go
 // Create a new account to sign transactions with